- What is the surgical (classical) treatment of varicose veins

-- PIN stripping is the most popular modification of invagination stripping, it requires sufficient experience from the operator, but the surgical trauma is slightly reduced.
+- PIN stripping is the most popular modification of invagination stripping, it requires sufficient experience from the operator, but the surgical trauma is somewhat reduced.

-- Cryostripping is a high-tech variant of invagination stripping.
-He earned special trust in the medical community of Japan, which led to the widespread dissemination of the technique in the country of the rising sun.
-The methods of endovasal thermobliteration that appeared on the forefront late on time were probably the cause of a single heart attack among medical officials of this country.
+- Cryostripping is a high-tech version of invagination stripping.
+Has earned special confidence in the medical community in Japan, which led to a large-scale dissemination of the technique in the land of the rising sun.
+The methods of endovasal thermoobliteration, which appeared out of time in the forefront, probably caused not a single heart attack in the medical officials of this country.

 To the advantages of surgical treatment (combined phlebectomy), at this point, you can withstand a long pause, similar to a minute of silence.
 But still, we list the nuances of the classical surgical approach, which can be attributed to the advantages.
 There must be reasons why combined phlebectomy remains the most common in the treatment of varicose veins.

 - For combined phlebectomy, innovative technologies and expensive equipment are optional.
 There are enough instrumental and human resources available in most departments of general and vascular surgery.

 - Severe surgical trauma, severe anesthesia, a long rehabilitation period often serve as a good psychological argument in favor of the exceptional radicalism of this method of treatment of varicose veins.